About Prom Art

 Each Prom Art event is welcoming, friendly and quirky with the atmosphere of a European street market.
 Buskers play and perform for passers-by; exhibitors demonstrate their work; there are benches to take the weight off your legs; a café for those all important refreshments; a stunning herbaceous border; a vintage lido building exhibiting Grange old and new; and fascinating views across salt marsh and Morecambe Bay.

 Visiting Prom Art is free, and a very worthwhile few hours of enjoyment for people of all ages who are interested in art and craft in lovely locations.

 Prom Art 2018 – A Community Interest Company

 To ensure the sustainability of Prom Art with the fantastic support from its members, Prom Art became a Community Interest Company commonly known as a CIC.

 It was realised that for Prom Art events to be around for years to come that the event management should be outsourced.
 Tenders where presented by several companies and won by Groupe Geraud who have great experience in managing Markets and events across Europe.

 Eric Morrell is the Director of the newly formed Prom Art CIC, Sam Spodofora, Rose Ivison and Harry Hughes are members of the Oversight Committee.
-Robert Leach the original founder of Prom Art, is appointed as a Lifetime Member, without Robert’s endless work Prom Art would not exist today.

 History of Prom Art 2005 to 2018